Origins of Western University and Teaching of Biochemistry

-Over the years, the Department of Biochemistry has been fortunate to have a group of dedicated and collegial faculty members and staff who are committed to the academic mission of the Department.
-The functions of graduate training, teaching, research, and contributions to the profession at large were facilitated in large measure by administrative staff, notably Debbie Cobban, Maureen Coleman (for some thirty years of service), Dr. Brian Dempsey, Barbara Green, Melita Hayes, Catherine Neelamkavil, Judy Penchuk, Lindsay Ralph, Ruth Webber, and Dr. Lynn Weir.
+Over the years, the Department of Biochemistry has been fortunate to have a group of dedicated and collegial faculty members and staff who are committed to the mission of the Department.
+The functions of graduate training, teaching, research, and contributions to the profession at large were facilitated in large measure by administrative staff, notably Debbie Cobban, Maureen Coleman (for some thirty years of service), Dr. Brian Dempsey, Barbara Green, Rachel Garcia, Melita Hayes, Catherine Neelamkavil, Glenda Ogilvie, Judy Penchuk, Lindsay Ralph, Ruth Webber, and Dr. Lynn Weir.
 The technical backup was provided first by William H. Green (also for over thirty years), followed by E. (Ted) C. Jarvis as Technical Officer, Walter Chung (technical support services), and Kyle Pollard as Manager of Operations and Safety.

 Source material: Barr, M.L.
 "A Century of Medicine at Western" (1977), and Department records.